Canvas

 Live example

-A real-world architecture diagram authored entirely as a flow-block canvas: hexagon for the edge service, rounded rectangles for compute, ellipse-on-rectangle cylinders for databases, color-coded connectors.
-Open the Template tab to see the exact JSON.
+A real-world architecture diagram authored as a single shapes array: hexagon for the edge service, rounded rectangles for compute, ellipse-on-rectangle cylinders for databases, color-coded connectors.
+Open the Template tab to see the JSON.

 - Output